-It is my firm belief that raising children to place career over love is a mistake.
-As a relationship coach, I see how this message has played out for women in particular, and it isn’t pretty.
+Raising children to place career over love is a mistake.
+As a relationship coach, I see how this message has played out, for women in particular, and it isn’t pretty.
 The most difficult conversations are with thirty-something women who are desperate for a baby with a husband nowhere in sight.

-Here’s the underlying problem with the career first/love later mindset: Whom we marry and how that marriage fares will have the single greatest effect on our happiness and well-being than anything else we do.
+Here’s the underlying problem with the career first/love later mindset: Whom we marry and how that marriage fares has the single greatest effect on our happiness and well-being than anything else we do.
 It literally determines the direction our lives will take.

 The most common reason people give for why young people should wait to marry rests with the notion of “finding oneself,” or of developing one’s identity.
 I admit that on the surface this sounds good, but it rarely produces the desired result.

 We humans are not something we “discover” one day (especially not by the age of thirty!).
 Rather, we are constantly in the process of becoming.
 It takes decades to truly understand who we are because who we are is always evolving.
 There’s no magical day where we say, “Okay, I’ve found myself!” and a potential spouse magically appears.
-It rarely works that way.
+It doesn’t work that way.